pawurb/smart_init/README.md

 Gem provides a simple DSL for getting rid of it.
 It offers an alternative to using `Struct.new` which does not check for number of parameters provided in initializer, exposes getters and instantiates unecessary class instances.

-**Smart Init** offers a unified api for stateless service objects, accepting values in initializer and exposing one public class method `call` which instantiates new objects and accepts arguments passed to initializer.
+**Smart Init** offers a unified API convention for stateless service objects, accepting values in initializer and exposing one public class method `call` which instantiates new objects and accepts arguments passed to initializer.

 Check out [this blog post](https://pawelurbanek.com/2018/02/12/ruby-on-rails-service-objects-and-testing-in-isolation/) for my reasoning behind this approach to service object pattern.